AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/pattern_provider.md

 Multiple pattern providers with identical patterns are supported and work in parallel.

+Pattern providers with processing patterns will attempt to round-robin their batches to all of their faces.

 # Variants

 Pattern Providers come in 3 different variants: normal, directional, and flat/[subpart](../ae2-mechanics/cable-subparts.md).
 This affects which specific sides they push